 Make an Enquiry or Booking

-To make a booking or learn more about our Cambodia creative retreats and culinary tours please email us on email@example.com.
+To make a booking or learn more about our Cambodia creative retreats and culinary tours please email us on firstname.lastname@example.org.
 To book your place, a US$500 deposit is required; part of this may be non-refundable if you cancel, so do take out travel insurance to cover you in case of an emergency and you have to cancel or postpone your trip.

 Cambodia Creative Retreats versus the Culinary Tours – Which is Right for You?

 Both our Cambodia creative retreats and culinary tours are peppered with mouthwatering experiences, including market walks, street food tours, cooking classes, and restaurant meals, along with temple scrambles, excursions into the countryside and villages, and cultural activities, from a night at the circus in Siem Reap (no animals, just super talented performers) and an architecture walk in Battambang.